unahouExosite/docs/rpc/README.md

 }
 ```

-* `"status": "ok"` means the infomation was returned in `"result"`.
+* `"status": "ok"` means the information was returned in `"result"`.
 Any other value for `"status"` indicates failure.

 ---